-In the 1960s, Vadim became famous for his high-profile marriage to American movie star Jane Fonda.
-In addition to her extremely successful Hollywood career, Fonda took roles in a few French productions for the opportunity of working with her husband, who created sex-symbol presentations of her in Circle of Love (1964), The Game Is Over (1966), Spirits of the Dead (1968) (also starring Jane's brother, Peter Fonda) and most famously in the science fiction spoof Barbarella (1968), which Vadim also wrote.
-The couple's daughter Vanessa Vadim was born in 1968, but they separated in 1970.
-He then directed Angie Dickinson in the sex farce Pretty Maids All in a Row (1971), his first film to be shot in the United States.
+In the 1960s, Vadim became famous in America for his high-profile marriage to actress Jane Fonda, whom he directed in Circle of Love (1964), The Game Is Over (1966), Spirits of the Dead (1968) (also starring Jane's brother, Peter Fonda) and most famously in the science fiction spoof Barbarella (1968), which Vadim also wrote.
+After his separation from Jane in 1970, Vadim directed Angie Dickinson in the sex farce Pretty Maids All in a Row (1971), his first film to be shot in the United States.
 Vadim's later films did not arouse the same degree of interest.
 The American remake of And God Created Woman (1988), was a box-office dud, and Rebecca De Mornay was nominated for a 1989 Razzie Award as Worst Actress.

 In his later years, Roger Vadim turned to writing memoirs.
-In his autobiography "From One Star to the Next" Vadim described his relationships with the women he loved, and maintained that Jane Fonda was the love of his life.
-His other ex-wives were Danish actress Annette Stroyberg and French heiress Catherine Schneider.
-In 1990, he married French actress Marie-Christine Barrault, remaining together until his death.
-He had four children; in addition to Vanessa, there was daughter Nathalie Vadim born to Stroyberg, son Vania Vadim born to Schneider, and son Christian Vadim born to his onetime live-in Lolita, Catherine Deneuve.
+In his autobiography "From One Star to the Next" Vadim described his relationships with the women he loved.
+He had four children: Vanessa Vadim with Jane Fonda, Nathalie Vadim with Annette Stroyberg, Vania Plemiannikov with Catherine Schneider, and Christian Vadim with Catherine Deneuve.
 Roger Vadim died of cancer on February 11, 2000, in Paris, France, and was laid to rest in St. Tropez cemetery, Saint Tropez, France.

 |Marie-Christine Barrault||(21 December 1990 - 11 February 2000) (his death)|